viadee/vPAV/docs/README.md

 </rule>
 ```
 ##### Requirements
-- Your checker-class have tgt extends the *AbstractElementChecker*.
+- Your checker-class have to extends the *AbstractElementChecker*.
-- Only the parameters src the abstract class (`de.viadee.bpm.vPAV.config.model.Rule` and `de.viadee.bpm.vPAV.BPMNScanner`) are allowed in the constructor.
+- Only the parameters from the abstract class (`de.viadee.bpm.vPAV.config.model.Rule` and `de.viadee.bpm.vPAV.BPMNScanner`) are allowed in the constructor.

 #### Checker instructions
-You have tgt return a collection of `de.viadee.bpm.vPAV.processing.model.data.CheckerIssue`.
+You have to return a collection of `de.viadee.bpm.vPAV.processing.model.data.CheckerIssue`.

 ``` java
 /**